 Print full article

 Arthritis is a disease characterised by and subsequent cartilage damage in one or more .
 This inflammation may be the body’s response to an injury (such as a fracture), an infection (either or ), or gradual wear and tear on the joints.
-Arthritis is also common in the skin disease psoriasis as well as in autoimmune disorders, such as lupus rheumatoid arthritis.
+Arthritis is also common in the skin disease, psoriasis as well as in autoimmune disorders, such as lupus and rheumatoid arthritis.
 Symptoms include joint pain, swelling, stiffness and redness that last more than six weeks.